Kinesiology Courses

 KPE-318Year 4 standing

 This course will provide an advanced understanding of cardiovascular and muscle physiology in relation to exercise, fitness and health through lectures, readings, and labs.
 Students will investigate the effect of lifestyle choices, aging, environment (temperature and microgravity), and disease on human physiology.
-Includes a weekly lab.
+Students will conduct a comprehensive review of literature on a relevant topic of their choice.

 Corequisites: